 A grant also does not need to be paid back.
 Most grants are based on demonstrated financial need.
-A grant may be offered by the college, a federal or state program, or a private organization or civic group.
-The largest grant program for college students is the federal government's Pell Grants program (Figure 11.5 "Student Grant Programs from the Federal Government").
-Learn more about Pell Grants and other scholarship and grant programs from your college's financial aid office or the online resources listed later.
+A grant may be offered by the university, a federal or provincial program, or a private organization or civic group.
+Often times, grants are provided with student loans to those with demonstrable financial needs.